-If you are dissatisfied with the handling procedures or the decision of the Office of Police and Crime Commissioner for North Yorkshire (OPCC) made under the Freedom of Information Act 2000 (the Act) regarding access to information you can lodge a complaint with the OPCC to have the decision reviewed.
-The OPCC must be notified of your intention to complain within 2 months of the date of its response to your Freedom of Information request.
+If you are dissatisfied with the handling procedures or the decision of the Office of the Police, Fire and Crime Commissioner for North Yorkshire (OPFCC) made under the Freedom of Information Act 2000 (the Act) regarding access to information you can lodge a complaint with the OPFCC to have the decision reviewed.
+The OPFCC must be notified of your intention to complain within two months of the date of its response to your Freedom of Information request.

 A complaint should be made in writing using our contact us form.

-In all possible circumstances the Office of Police and Crime Commissioner will aim to respond to your complaint as soon as practicable and in any case within three months.
+In all possible circumstances the Office of Police, Fire and Crime Commissioner will aim to respond to your complaint as soon as practicable and in any case within three months.

 The Information Commissioner